codee-com/open-catalog/Checks/PWR002/README.md

 >**Note**
 >The Fortran programming language does not allow to declare variables inside
 >loops, in the statements of the loop body.
 In modern Fortran there are some
->circumstances where this is allowed, such as `DO CONCURRENT` statements.
+>circumstances where this is allowed, such as `do concurrent` statements.

 ### Related resources